 - every judgment creditor whose judgment was a lien on the real property to be sold

-- every person who had of record any interest in or lien on such property forty-five (45) days prior to the day fixed for the sale
+- every person who had of record any interest in or lien on such property sixty (60) days prior to the day fixed for the sale

 Each person on the list must be served by the sheriff with a copy of the notice by personal delivery or by registered or certified mail, return receipt requested, at least thirty (30) days prior to the day fixed for the sale.

-A copy of the notice must be published at least once in each of four periods of fourteen (14) successive day.
+The notice must be published once a week for four consecutive weeks.
+The first publication must occur between 56 and 63 days before the sale date.
+The following three publications must happen once within each of the three 14-day periods immediately after the first publication.
 The first period may be measured from any day between the fifty-sixth (56th) and sixty-third (63rd) days, preceding the time fixed for the sale in a newspaper published in the county in which the property is located.
 If there is none, an adjoining county publication will suffice.

 Notice of Postponement of Sale